-Kendall Jenner Drives Instagram Wild In Cupped Minidress: ‘Backstage At Versace’
+Kendall Jenner Drives Instagram Wild In Cupped Mini Dress: ‘Backstage At Versace’

 Kendall does seem to have a mesmerizing effect on her fans.
 The star’s Instagram updates don’t always come as frequently as the ones delivered by younger sister Kylie or the other Kardashian siblings, but they do seem to pack a punch – every time.

-Kendall now comes as a bonafide sensation.
+Kendall is now a bonafide sensation.
 The star is the world’s highest-paid supermodel, with contracts that appear to cover it all.
 Kendall fronts sportswear giant Adidas, plus denim and fashion brand Calvin Klein.
 The model is also affiliated with skincare brand Proactiv, oral care brand Moon, plus jeweler Tiffany & Co.

 Fans wishing to see more of Kendall should follow her Instagram.